corcorana/restingIAF/iaf_manu.md

 In addition to its smoothing capability, SGFs can also be applied to calculate the $n$^th^ order derivative of the input signal.
 Indeed, commensurate with their desirable spectral smoothing characteristics, SGFs are optimal (or near optimal) digital differentiators [@luo2005].
-The performance features thus qualify the SGF as a valuable tool for both (1) refining the precision of standard methods used to characterise the spectral profile of alpha-band rhythms, and (2) improving the reliability of first derivative zero crossing approaches to spectral peak (and trough) localisation.
+These performance features thus qualify the SGF as a valuable tool for both (1) refining the precision of standard methods used to characterise the spectral profile of alpha-band rhythms, and (2) improving the reliability of first derivative zero crossing approaches to spectral peak (and trough) localisation.
 Before describing how the dual function of the SGF can be implemented for the purpose of IAF analysis, however, we turn to one final innovation involving the second derivative.

 ### Assessment of peak quality